JohnAD/RJSON/README.md

 Because RJSON is about the expression of standard JSON, the libraries need only influence the serialization.
 There is no need for handling deserialization.

 However, it is my intention to also write a linter in Go.

-The goals are to be met by a set of rules that:

-* state the standard for layout and indentiation, and
-* more precisely stating definitions of some elements.

 ## The Rules